Bob Francis (radio presenter): Life and career

 Francis was born in Cairo, Egypt, in 1939.

 In the early 1960s Francis was employed by radio 5AD as a disk jockey and on weekends as MC at several rock 'n' roll dance venues.

 In early 1964, when "Beatlemania" had swept much of the world, the promoters Aztec Services found themselves unexpectedly with a "hot property" on their hands, having long before booked "The Beatles" in a package with several other up-and-coming English bands.
 Determined to make the most from their windfall, their itinerary was restricted to the East Coast.
 Francis responded to the demands of Adelaide teenagers and, together with Jim Slade of 5DN and Warwick Prime and Roger Dowsett of 5KA, began campaigning for an Adelaide concert.
 As a result of their efforts, a petition with 80,000 signatures was presented to the promoter, Ken Brodziak, who organised a two-day stopover in Adelaide for the band, with added concerts arranged for the Centennial Hall, Wayville showgrounds.
 Francis flew to Sydney on 11 June 1964 and flew back to Adelaide with The Beatles the following day.
 The Bay Road was crowded with onlookers as the cavalcade passed, and masses of fans were congregated on King William Street when Francis and the "Fab Four" (Note: "Ringo" Starr missed the Adelaide concerts; his place was taken by another drummer, Jimmie Nicol.) appeared on the balcony of the Adelaide Town Hall.

-Francis became one of the first talkback radio hosts in Adelaide, and perhaps the most successful.
-Older listeners remember his long-standing on-air partnership with Andy Thorpe in the late sixties to mid-seventies on radio 5AD.
+Francis became one of the first talkback radio hosts in Adelaide; Older listeners remember his on-air partnership with Andy Thorpe in the late sixties to mid-seventies on radio 5AD.

 Francis hosted his own radio show on 5AA from 1985 to 2013 and was the station's longest serving employee.
 He completed 50 years in radio.

 His program aired between 8pm and 12 midnight on weekdays and was rated as Adelaide's most popular talk back program.

 Until August 2013, Francis hosted his radio program from 8 pm to midnight every weekday, commanding between 24 and 28 per cent of the evening radio audience.